 - 13.1 Monitoring during grouting is essential to verify proper performance of the grouting project.
-At a minimum, the following items shall be recorded by the Contractor for each grout injection point: - 13.1.1 Drill depth, date, drill type, driller's name, depth to the top of competent material, recording of soil and rock materials encountered during drilling (where possible), notations of abnormalities (voids, hard drilling, loss of fluid circulation, etc.) during the drilling. - 13.1.2 Grout consistency (slump), supplier(s) name(s); design mix verification, copies of grout tickets (from supplier). - 13.1.3 Stroke counts, injection volume per day per pin, injection pressures, any structural movement, and notations of any abnormalities that occur during the grouting operations. - 13.2 Monitoring of structural movement shall be performed by the Contractor throughout the project by a surveyor's level and various markers placed on the face of the structure(s) to a distance of 30 feet from the nearest active grout injection point to detect any movement of the structure.
+As a minimum, the following items shall be recorded by the Contractor for each grout injection point: - 13.1.1 Drill depth, Date, Drill type, Driller's name, depth to the top of competent material, notations of abnormalities (voids, hard drilling, loss of fluid circulation, etc.) during the drilling. - 13.1.2 Grout consistency (slump), supplier(s) name(s); design mix verification, copies of grout tickets (from supplier). - 13.1.3 Stroke counts, injection volume per day per pin, injection pressures, any structural movement, and notations of any abnormalities that occur during the grouting operations. - 13.2 Monitoring of structural movement shall be performed by the Contractor throughout the project by a surveyor's level and various markers placed on the face of the structure(s) to a distance of 30 feet from the nearest active grout injection point to detect any movement of the structure.
 Additionally, stanchions and markers shall be placed near the grout injection point as needed to monitor surface heave adjacent to the structure.
-Other monitoring may be needed for interiors or sensitive structures. - 13.3 At the completion of the work, the contractor shall provide a copy of documentation to the Engineer, including but not limited to; a summary of the drilling logs, grout injection logs for each grout injection point, field notes, concrete tickets, and an as-built grout injection location plan with any field adjustments required to perform the work.

-- 13.4 During the course of work the representative of the Engineer shall perform slump tests in accordance with section 8.1.2 to verify the grout slump. - 13.5 Cylinders or cubes of select grout samples shall be collected by the representative of the Engineer in accordance with section 8.1.3.
+Other monitoring may be needed for interiors or sensitive structures. - 13.3 At the completion of the work, the contractor shall provide a copy of documentation to the Engineer, including but not limited to; a summary of the drilling logs, grout injection logs for each grout injection point, field notes, concrete tickets, and an asbuilt grout injection location plan with any field adjustments required to perform the work. - 13.4 During the course of work the representative of the Engineer shall perform slump tests in accordance with section 8.1.2 to verify the grout slump. - 13.5 Cylinders or cubes of select grout samples shall be collected by the representative of the Engineer in accordance with section 8.1.3.